hustle-rent-due/tci-toolkit/README.md

 t=19 | TCI=0.74 | Grade=A | Generativity
 ```

 Watch the agent climb from collapse warning to generativity as surplus accumulates.
 That's k(s) growing with runtime — exactly what the framework predicts.
+And exactly what happened in the Voidchi Universe with real agents.

 ---